 If you have young children, a walk around your neighborhood is a good opportunity to teach them about pedestrian safety and the rules of the road, from looking both ways to using crosswalks and obeying traffic signals.

 If your child is wearing a costume with dark colors, consider adding some reflective tape to improve visibility.
-Giving kids flashlights or glow sticks is a fun way to make them easier to see and help them see where they’re going.
+Giving kids flashlights or glow sticks is a fun way to make them more noticeable and help them see where they’re going.

-Costumes that are too long may cause trips and falls.
-Masks may impede a child’s line of sight, so choose face paint instead.
+Costumes that are too long may cause trips and falls, and masks may impact children’s sight.
+Ensure costumes are the right length and consider choosing face paint instead of masks.
 Get more Halloween safety tips from Safe Kids Worldwide.

 5. Change Smoke Alarm Batteries

-It’s common safety advice to replace the batteries in your home’s smoke alarms whenever we change the clocks.
-In 2016, Daylight Savings Time ends on November 6th, as we fall back one hour.
-You should purchase new smoke alarms at least once every 10 years.
+Along these other fall home safety tips, it’s common advice to replace the batteries in your home’s smoke alarms whenever we change the clocks—twice a year.
+Additionally, you should purchase new smoke alarms at least once every 10 years.